dodsonmg/computer_networking/basicDemo.md

 5. stop packet capture with wireshark

 You have a lot of packets in wireshark now.
 The protocol column shows you things like ICMP, TCP, TLS, etc.
 This is a lot of information.
-We want to actually see what happened, so we need to filter:
+We want to actually see what happened, so we need to filter.  `ping` uses the ICMP protocol:

-- `ping` uses the ICMP protocol, so in the filter box (just below the toolbar buttons) type `icmp` and press enter.
+6. In the filter box (just below the toolbar buttons) type `icmp` and press enter.

-You should see a series of packets where the source and desination addresses include your IP and some other IP.
+You should see a series of packets which are all the same color and protocol.
+The source and desination addresses include your IP and some other IP.

 Whose IP address is that?
 You can probably make a good guess, but if you want to know for sure, you can use `dig`:

-- `dig -x [IP]` will perform a reverse DNS lookup (i.e., find the domain name for a given IP address
+7. Perform a reverse DNS lookup (i.e., find the domain name for a given IP address):
+- `dig -x [IP]` (`-x` is the reverse part of the DNS lookup)
 - for 'dig -x 172.217.23.36` I see *lhr35s02-in-f36.1e100.net*.
 What the heck is that?
 I cheat and take that to WolframAlpha, which tells me it belongs to Google.
 - we could go the other way and do a DNS lookup with `dig www.google.com` (note, no `-x` flag).
 I get 172.217.23.36 back, which confirms our answer.

 Back to wireshark.
 Now we know these ICMP packet are going back and forth between us and www.google.com, which is not surprising, since that's what we were hoping would happen with the `ping`.

-Select any frame, if not selected already.
+8. Select any frame, if not selected already.
 In the bottom half of the wireshark window, you should see the collapsed packet summary.
 Mine shows:
 - *Frame2*
 - *Ethernet II*
 - *Internet Protocol Version 4*